mimiquate/nosvim/README.md

 Provide **minimal** defaults that enhance the native neovim experience significantly without too much bloat.

-Special care taken to **avoid** potentially **noisy** and **distracting** features.
-This means intentionally not included popular features in other configs like gitsigns blame virtual text like gitsigns, or LSP error/warning diagnostics virtual text.
+Intentionally try to **avoid** what could be **noisy** and **distracting** features.

+For example:

+- Enable LSP diagnostics but only notify errors/warnings in the signcolumn and disable noisy red underline and virtual text.
+- Possible to manually `:Gblame` in buffer, but don't enable gitsigns blame info virtual text.

 ### Main features